 Blair County entered the “substantial” level of transmission Friday as Somerset County was placed back in that category as well.

-Clearfield County was recently added to the “high” category with Bedford County after analyzing the positivity rate of new COVID-19 cases from Aug.
-4 to Aug.
-10.
+Cameron and Jefferson Counties were recently added to the “high” category with Bedford and Clearfield counties after analyzing the positivity rate of new COVID-19 cases from Aug.
+8 to Aug.
+14.

-Cambria, Centre, Elk, Blair, Somerset and Jefferson counties are currently in the “substantial” category.
+Cambria, Centre, Elk, Blair, Somerset and Huntingdon counties are currently in the “substantial” category.

 As of this writing, vaccine data shows 63.9% of Pennsylvanians age 18 and older are fully vaccinated in the commonwealth, according to the Pennsylvania Department of Health.